 Cloud Vulnerability DB

 The vulnerability involves the ability to load malicious hook libraries through Kea configuration and API directives.
-Many common configurations run Kea as root, leave the API entry points unsecured by default, and place the control sockets in insecure paths.
-The vulnerability has been assigned a CVSS v3.1 base score of 7.8 (HIGH) with the vector string CVSS:3.1/AV:L/AC:L/PR:L/UI:N/S:U/C:H/I:H/A:H, indicating local access requirements with high impact potential (ISC KB).
+The issue has been assigned a CVSS v3.1 base score of 7.8 (HIGH) with the vector string CVSS:3.1/AV:L/AC:L/PR:L/UI:N/S:U/C:H/I:H/A:H, indicating local access requirements with high impact potential.
+The vulnerability is classified as CWE-94 (Improper Control of Generation of Code) (ISC KB, NVD).

 Two mitigation approaches are available: 1) Disable the Kea API entirely by disabling the kea-ctrl-agent and removing any 'control-socket' stanzas from the Kea configuration files, or 2) Secure API access by requiring authentication and configuring all 'control-socket' stanzas to use a directory restricted to only trusted users.
 Additionally, patched versions (2.4.2, 2.6.3, and 2.7.9) have been released to address this vulnerability (ISC KB).